-Parental alienation goes way beyond interfering with visitation rights and involves manipulating the child to change their attitude about the other parent.
-Proving the allegations in court can be difficult, as many judges have yet to acknowledge parental alienation as being a real problem.
+Parental alienation extends beyond interfering with visiting rights to influencing the child’s attitude toward the other parent.
+Proving the claims in court can be challenging since many courts have yet to recognize parental alienation as a legitimate issue.

 A Parental Alienation Checklist and Tactics

 In the case of Fielding v Fielding, 2013 ONSC 5102, the mother alleged that the father was turning their two children against her.
-In court, an expert witness presented 17 alienating strategies in this parental alienation checklist below that they said the parent used.
+In court, an expert witness presented 17 alienating strategies in this parental alienation checklist and parental alienation tactics below that they said the parent used.

-This parental alienation checklist has become standard in the industry and includes:
+This parental alienation checklist and parental alienation tactics has become standard in the industry and includes:

 - Lying to the child that the other parent does not love them anymore.